JQCoburn/X5S-printer-config/README.md

 * Dual Z-Axis

 # Note that this is currently a Work In Progress and I'm still testing and tuning for my printer.

+Thanks to Edward Niedziejko and Jens Raab for providing Klipper printer configs to get me started.